 This resource is also available in a weekly format and a digital format.
 You can use the digital version to display each day’s problem at the front of the classroom.

 At the end of this post, you can try a week of my problem of the day resource for free!
 Want more than just a week?
 You can find the entire first grade problem of the day here and the entire second grade problem of the day here!

 Weekly Math Warm Ups

-The second spiral review resource is weekly math warm-ups, and they contain a few problems per day.
+The second review resource is weekly math warm-ups, and they contain a few problems per day.
 These are organized weekly, and standards are listed on the pages!